Vacancy in Iraq - Economic and Development Officer

 Salary and employment conditions

-The monthly salary for this position is 3805 dollars, corresponding with a working week of 37.5 hours.
+The successful candidate will be offered a local contract in pay scale 9, corresponding with a working week of 37.5 hours.
 The annual leave entitlement is 21 days and up to 15 Iraqi/Dutch public holidays.

 Normal working hours are from 08:00 to 15:30.
 Some flexibility on working hours is expected.